-(ii) Termination of Relationship as a Service Provider.
+- (ii) Termination of Relationship as a Service Provider.
 If a Participant ceases to be a Service Provider, other than upon the Participant's termination as the result of the Participant's death or Disability, the Participant may exercise his or her Option within such period of time as is specified in the Award Agreement to the extent that the Option is vested on the date of termination (but in no event later than the expiration of the term of such Option as set forth in the Award Agreement).
 In the absence of a specified time in the Award Agreement, the Option will remain exercisable for three (3) months following the Participant's termination.
 Unless otherwise provided by the Administrator, if on the date of termination the Participant is not vested as to his or her entire Option, the Shares covered by the unvested portion of the Option will revert to the Plan.
-If after termination the Participant does not exercise his or her Option will revert to the Plan.

-(iii) Disability of Participant.
+If after termination the Participant does not exercise his or her Option within the time specified by the Administrator, the Option will terminate, and the Shares covered by such Option will revert to the Plan. - (iii) Disability of Participant.
 If a Participant ceases to be a Service Provider as a result of the Participant's Disability, the Participant may exercise his or her Option within such period of time as is specified in the Award Agreement to the extent the Option is vested on the date of termination (but in no event later than the expiration of the term of such Option as set forth in the Award Agreement).
 In the absence of a specified time in the Award Agreement, the Option will remain exercisable for twelve (12) months following the Participant's termination.
 Unless otherwise provided by the Administrator, if on the date of termination the Participant is not vested as to his or her entire Option, the Shares covered by the unvested portion of the Option will revert to the Plan.
 If after termination the Participant does not exercise his or her Option within the time specified herein, the Option will terminate, and the Shares covered by such Option will revert to the Plan.